-The Neuromuscular Service at NewYork-Presbyterian Hospital/Weill Cornell Medical Center provides comprehensive care for patients suffering from disorders that affect nerves and muscles.
+Weill Cornell Medicine’s Neuromuscular Service provides comprehensive care for patients suffering from disorders that affect nerves and muscles.
 Problems include acute and chronic neck and back pain, weakness, numbness of the hands or feet, neuropathy, myopathy, and nerve injury.
 Care is available seven days a week and appointments can usually be made within 24-48 hours.
-If you would like to make an appointment, please call (212)746-2320 or (212)746-2334.

 What is Neuropathy?